Cyberwarfare: Cyber counterintelligence

-One of the hardest issues in cyber counterintelligence is the problem of attribution.
+One of the hardest issues in cyber counterintelligence is the problem of cyber attribution.
 Unlike conventional warfare, figuring out who is behind an attack can be very difficult.
-However Defense Secretary Leon Panetta has claimed that the United States has the capability to trace attacks back to their sources and hold the attackers "accountable".

 Doubts about existence

 In October 2011 the Journal of Strategic Studies, a leading journal in that field, published an article by Thomas Rid, "Cyber War Will Not Take Place" which argued that all politically motivated cyber attacks are merely sophisticated versions of sabotage, espionage, or subversion – and that it is unlikely that cyber war will occur in the future.